 Fiona has in excess of 10 years’ experience working in Communications, specialising in internal, change and project communications.

 Fiona has worked for some of Australia’s largest corporates, including ANZ, Bupa, Vicinity Centres (formerly Centro) and Toll Group.

-Currently, Fiona is an Internal Communications Advisor at Foxtel, Australia’s largest subscription television provider.
-At Foxtel, Fiona is responsible for communications to the Customer Service area, spanning strategic, leadership and operational communications.
+Currently, Fiona is an Internal Communications Manager at Foxtel, Australia’s largest subscription television provider.
+At Foxtel, Fiona is responsible for communications to the Customer Service, Customer Installations and Digital Service, spanning strategic, leadership and operational communications.